Your Body Isn’t Failing You ~ Navigating Weight & Self-Care in Perimenopause

 You may have received the message that your body is failing or misbehaving - and it may even feel like it is at times.
 But the reality is your body isn’t misbehaving - it is simply evolving.

-Midlife (not disimilarly to puberty) brings profound biological changes for a woman.
+Midlife (not dissimilarly to puberty) brings profound biological changes for a woman.
 Hormonal shifts, particularly declining oestrogen, can affect fat distribution, insulin sensitivity, muscle mass, sleep quality and even hunger and satiety signals.
 In short, your body’s needs are changing and this phase invites you to adapt.

 While menopause can bring many symptoms, weight gain is the one I focus on in this blog - not because it’s the most important but because it so often becomes a source of confusion, shame and struggle.